menggf/fastbmRAG/README.md

 Here, ‘collection_name’ and ‘working_dir’ specify the collection name and directory to store collection.

 ### Query the collection
-It is used to query the collection.
+It is used to query the collection with questions.

 ```
 python main.py --job query --collection_name collection_name